Slackadays/Chata/README.md

 ### Chata Programs

+A Chata implementation is any software that follows the Chata standard.

 An action is a collection of symbols defined within the Chata specification and arranged in a valid way, that either the Chata implementation can abstract or that other actions can access.

+**`Note`** An action is like a function in regular programming languages, but because functions in Chata have a slightly different way of working, they're called actions instead.

 A Chata program is at least one action with name "main."